 Deficit Pike HSPU

 - Who Is This Exercise For?
-For athletes trying to build strength for their first strict hspu or to get stronger at hspu
+For athletes trying to build strength for their first strict hspu or to get stronger at handstand pushups.

 - Technique: The athlete will start with hands, shoulders and hips stacked to create a stacked position.
 Shift slightly forward as you descend into the bottom of skill to create a tripod position.
 Think about pressing through palms the entire time, never losing tension.
 Press back up into the start position by bracing the core.

 - Who Is This Exercise For?
-For athletes who want to build tricep strength.
+For athletes who want to build tricep strength for CrossFit gymnastics skills.

 - Technique: The athlete starts with hands just outside shoulders and elbows down on ground.
 Create a hollow position and squeeze glutes to maintain a solid body.
 Drive shoulders forward as you press through the ground, while elbows move to press position.
 Push to top of push-up and then return the same way to start position.